ppy/osu-wiki/wiki/osu!_wiki/Maintenance/en.md

 When adding redirects for a new or existing article, make sure to check the following:

-- The redirect should be designed for use and be conscise—don't add it for the sake of adding.
+- The redirect should be designed for use and be concise—don't add it for the sake of adding.
 - The redirect should not conflict with existing redirects.

 <!-- TODO: should probably briefly mention external links https://github.com/ppy/osu-web/issues/8086 and footnotes https://github.com/ppy/osu-wiki/issues/4911#issuecomment-893959588 once they are implemented -->